On this page

 You can find out whether a refresh job for a reflection has run, and how many times refresh jobs for a reflection have been run.

-2. Hover over the row for the table or view.
+1. Locate and hover over the table or view.

 The Jobs page is opened with the ID of the reflection in the search box and only jobs related to that ID listed.